Fokofpolisiekar: Music style

 The band has a unique sound compared to other Afrikaans bands.
 Their material can be compared to bands such as Alkaline Trio.
 At the Stellenbosch launch of the "Monoloog in Stereo" EP, Francois Van Coke referenced a Queens of the Stone Age DVD they watched earlier that day.

 The band mostly performs music that can be classified as alternative rock, varying somewhat between albums and songs.
-Their music provide commentary on all aspects of South African life, and in particular the socio-political milieu of Afrikaans-speaking South Africans.
-They provide various commentary on religion in South Africa, ranging from blasphemous references to subjective experiences of disbelief.
+Their music provides commentary on all aspects of South African life, and in particular the socio-political milieu of Afrikaans-speaking South Africans.
+They also provide a wide range of commentaries on religion in South Africa, ranging from blasphemous references to subjective experiences of disbelief.

-They changed musically with every album released, from a raw sounding EPs to more mature "Swanesang" with rock music influence.
-Songs like "Heiden Heiland", "Prioritiseer", "Brand Suid-Afrika" and "Backstage" off Swanesang displayed a more mature style of songwriting, as well as better studio production (such as the use of a vocoder to fill out Van Coke's singing).
-Swanesang was recorded at B-Sharp Studio's in Boksburg, South Africa and was co-produced by Johnny De Ridder.
+The band changed musically with every album released: from raw sounding EPs to the more mature "Swanesang" with rock music influences.
+Tracks like "Heiden Heiland", "Prioritiseer", "Brand Suid-Afrika" and "Backstage" from Swanesang displayed a more mature style of songwriting, as well as better studio production (such as the use of a vocoder to fill out Van Coke's singing).
+Swanesang was recorded at B-Sharp Studios in Boksburg, South Africa; and was co-produced by band-member Johnny De Ridder.
 The album was released in September 2006.

-The EP/DVD Antibiotika is a progression on the sounds the band explored with Swanesang and influences from other projects such as aKing and Van Coke Kartel.
-The EP was recorded at Belville Studio's in Cape Town, South Africa and as with Swanesang was co-produced by Johnny De Ridder.
+The EP/DVD Antibiotika is a progression on the sounds the band explored with Swanesang and influences from the band-members' other projects such as aKing and Van Coke Kartel.
+The EP was recorded at Belville Studios in Cape Town, South Africa; and was again co-produced by Johnny De Ridder.